commanderka/udacity/project3_collab-compet/Report.md

 * Batch Size: 256
 * Discount Factor: 0.99
 * Sigma for OU Noise: 0.01
-* Theate for OU Noise: 0.15
+* Theta for OU Noise: 0.15
 * Learning rate of Adam solver for actor: 0.001
 * Learning rate of Adam solver for critic: 0.001
 * nSamplesToCollectBeforeUpdate: 128